OpenCollarTeam/opencollarteam.github.io/docs/Development-Life-Cycle.md

 Mercury inworld.
 For more prompt attention, you should probably do all of the above.

+There are two kinds of review, which can be combined or approached separately depending on the work flow and abilities of a particualar reviewer.

+1) Any volunteer can test the script inworld and verify that it performs to the relevant specifications.
+2) Any volunteer who knows LSL and OpenCollar code can review the script to verify that it complies with the [style guide](https://github.com/OpenCollarTeam/opencollarteam.github.io/blob/master/docs/Script%20Style%20Guide.md) and improves the codebase.

+Both kinds of review are needed to submit an approving review, whereupon the script can be merged.

 When reviewing a pull request, the reviewer will ask themselves the following
 questions: